kwaimind/eslint-plugin-prefix-types/README.md

 An ESLint plugin to enforce the prefixing of interfaces, types, and styled components.
 Includes code fixing to fix the errors found.

 **Rules:**

 - Interfaces should start with the letter I
 - Types should start with the letter T
 - Styled components should start with the letter S

 | Valid                                               | Invalid                                            |
 | --------------------------------------------------- | -------------------------------------------------- |
 | `interface IAnotherInterface { preview: boolean; }` | `interface AnotherInterface { preview: boolean; }` |
 | `type TMyType = "Single"`                           | `type MyType = "Single"`                           |
 | ` const SCardWrapper = styled.div``display: flex; ` | ` const CardWrapper = styled.div``display: flex; ` |

+This plugin follows the convention that interface and type names should use Pascal case.
+This means some names might be changed.
+For example, `myProps` would be changed to `IMyProps`.

 ## Installation